gbmhunter/blog/content/electronics/projects/luxcity-uv-tonic-control-system/index.md

 ## 62x 12V Solenoid Valves

-{{< img src="12v-solenoid-valve-02.jpg" caption="A 12V solenoid valve.
-62 of these were used to control the flow of UV-reactive tonic water or air through the pipes."  width="320px" >}}
+{{% figure src="12v-solenoid-valve-02.jpg" caption="A 12V solenoid valve.
+62 of these were used to control the flow of UV-reactive tonic water or air through the pipes."  width="320px" %}}

 * Manufacturer: HR Products
 * Supplier: HR Products